Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangles

 \begin{proof} The inclusion $\iota$ is defined the natural way: $\attr_n$ is spanned by coloured ``floating'' wheels, and such a wheel is mapped into $\calP^w(\uparrow_n)$ by attaching its ends to their assigned strands in arbitrary order.
 Note that this is well-defined: wheels have only tails, and tails commute.

 As vector spaces, the statement is already proven: $\calP^w(\uparrow_n)$ is generated by trees and wheels (with the all arrow endings fixed on $n$ strands).
 When factoring out by the wheels, only trees remain.
 Trees have one head and many tails.
 All the tails commute with each other, and commuting a tail with a head on a strand costs a wheel (by $\aSTU$), thus in the quotient the head also commutes with the tails.
-Therefore, the quotient is the space of floating (coloured) trees, which we have previously identified with $\bigoplus_{i=1}^{n} \lie_n \cong \fraka_n\oplus\tder_n$.
+Therefore, the quotient is the space of coloured ``floating'' trees, which we have previously identified with $\bigoplus_{i=1}^{n} \lie_n \cong \fraka_n\oplus\tder_n$.

 It remains to show that the maps $\iota$ and $\pi$ are Lie algebra maps as well.
 For $\iota$ this is easy: the Lie algebra $\attr_n$ is commutative, and is mapped to the commutative (due to $TC$) subalgebra of $\calP^w(\uparrow_n)$ generated by wheels.
+Next, we show that $\pi$ is a homomorphism.
+The map $\pi$ quotients out by wheels and reads trees as lie words in $\lie_n^{\oplus n}$, as show in Figure~\ref{fig:MapPi} and below:

+Here $a_i$ is the lie word corresponding to $T$ in the $i$-th component of $\lie_n^{\oplus n}$, where the head of $T$ is on strand $i$.
+Namely, $a_i$ is a lie word on the generators corresponding to the strand numbers to which the tails of $T$ are attached, and commutators corresponding to each of the arrow vertex of $T$, read left to right when looking at $T$ from its head.

 To show that $\pi$ is a map of Lie algebras we give two proofs, first a ``hands-on'' one, then a ``conceptual'' one.